-Title of each class of securities to be registered Proposed maximum aggregate offering price(2)(3) Amount of registration fee(4) Class A ordinary shares, par value US\$0.000000005 per share(1) US\$57,500,000 US\$6,969

-- American depositary shares issuable upon deposits of the Class A ordinary shares.

-American depositary share represents

-Class A ordinary shares.
+Proposed maximum Title of each class of aggregate Amount of securities to be registered offering price(2)(3) registration fee(4) Class A ordinary shares, par value US\$0.000000005 per share(1) US\$57,500,000 US\$6,969 American depositary shares issuable upon deposit of the Class A ordinary shares registered hereby will be registered under a separate registration s American depositary share represents Class A ordinary shares. statement on Form F-6 (Registrat ion No. 333-).
+Each

-Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.
+(2) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.

-Includes Class A ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the Class A ordinary shares are first bona fide offered to the public, and also includes Class A ordinary shares that may be purchased by the underwriters pursuant to an over-allotment option.
+(3) Includes Class A ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the Class A ordinary shares are first bona fide offered to the public, and also includes Class A ordinary shares that may be purchased by the underwriters pursuant to an over-allotment option.
 These Class A ordinary shares are not being registered for the purpose of sales outside the United States.